-The City of Arlington currently has two active agreements to sale and deliver treated water.
-The current agreements are with the City of Dalworthington Gardens (DWG) and Bethesda Water Supply Corporation (BWSC).
-The agreement with DWG requires that DWG take a minimum of 0.25 MGD of water per month.
-The agreement with BWSC requires that BWSC take a minimum of 15 MG of water per month.
+The City of Arlington currently has three active agreements to sale and deliver treated water.
+The current agreements are with the City of Dalworthington Gardens (DWG), Bethesda Water Supply Corporation (BWSC) and City of Kennedale.
+The agreement with DWG requires that DWG take a minimum of 0.25 MGD.
+The agreement with BWSC requires that BWSC take a minimum of .5 MGD.
+The agreement with Kennedale requires that Kennedale take a minimum of .10 MGD.
 In each case, if the entity does not take at least the minimum gallons of water required per the contract, the entity will be billed for the minimum monthly amount.
+Kennedale has not begun purchasing treated water from Arlington.